 I am a human-centered graphic designer, marketer, and artist.

 I provide creative services that help you achieve your business goals.

 I have experience in designing corporate communications, designing print and digital marketing materials, providing business development resources, and strategic planning with businesses and not-for-profits.

-I have over a decade of experience in branding, designing corporate communications, marketing, business development, non-profit management, and strategic planning.
 I worked in economic development for several years, marketing a large city for foreign direct investment opportunities and assisting businesses with marketing and design for economic impact.

 BIO / ABOUT ME:

 I have been involved in the creative sectors as a designer, event organizer, strategist, and entrepreneur professionally since 2009.
 I continue to work with individual artists and businesses to see the continued growth of London’s arts and culture organizations.

 I graduated from Fanshawe College in 2009 with an Ontario Advanced Diploma in Graphic Design.